 The project was funded by a grant from the Center for Instructional Support Services at the University of Michigan.
 It is designed specifically for the classroom and will be of interest to students of Mediterranean history, language, and religion.
-The website offers resources for teachers and students to delve deeper into the history of the Castilian language, including discussion questions, learning activities, and reading lists for further research.
+The website offers resources for teachers and students to delve deeper into the history of the Castilian language, including extended interviews additional short films on related subjects.

-It also features a number of learning modules centered around the monuments that appear in the film, including 360º images that allow students to explore the locations on their own.
+It also features a number of learning tools centered around the monuments that appear in the film, including 360º images that allow students to explore the locations on their own.

 COME WITH US TO EXPLORE THE STREETS AND MONUMENTS OF SPAIN AND EXPERIENCE THE HISTORY OF SPANISH IN 3D!